Hair. Dead chickens. Fish. I’ve composted them all.

 Shredded newspaper is a great source of carbon and is relatively easily digested – worms seem to love it.
 It is advisable to shred it, though, and a whole newspaper may resist digestion.

-You will find some sites not advising you to compost newspapers or cardboard because of ink.
+You will find some sites advising you not to compost newspapers or cardboard because of ink.
 In the UK at least, regulations on ink are now so strict that polluting elements have been stripped out of the ink, and it shouldn’t be a threat to your compost or your plants.
+However, glossy/shiny cardboard is an absolute pain to compost, and is best avoided.

 Shredded paper